Learning New Skills: Why You Need to Become a Jack-of-all-Trades

 Human (Horizontal) Negotiation, Empathy Leadership and management Chris Voss Masterclass

-Navigating the Generalist Path
+The Generalist Path

 A common mistake is "The Shiny Object Syndrome."
 You start ten courses and finish none.
 This leads to being a "Jack of all trades, master of none" in the negative sense.
 To avoid this, always tie your secondary learning to a tangible project.
 Don't "learn Python"; "write a script that organizes your tax folders."